A Half-Day Walking Tour of Petaling Jaya Old Town

 Traditional Hakka Lui Char Restaurant

-Second from the left: Pat Seong Wine Merchant
+Pat Seong Wine Merchant (second shop from left)

 Want a free copy of PJ Old Town Walk Tour Guide from Food and Travel Lover = Foodveler?
 Don’t hesitate to reach out to us on WhatsApp.
 You can also email us at jack@foodveler.com.
 Enjoy your walk tour!